PeterShinners/comp/design/overview.md

 This allows tag fields to be used like polymorphic classes and dispatch appropriately.

-Tags are also used as the foundation for referencing external and system data, that lives outside the control of the language.
+Tags can also be promoted into handles, which are the foundation for accessing and managing external resources.
+This allows working with files, networking, and other languages that live outside the control of the Comp language.

 ```comp
 -- Define tags